5GZORRO/issm/scripts/slicer/onboard.md

 ### Set slicer ipaddress

-Set the ipadress of your nginx container. **Note:** it should be the external ipaddress so that the VS can access it
+Set the ipadress of your nginx container/pod. **Note:** VS should be able to access it

 ```
 export NGINX_URL=172.15.0.191:8080